srinandinim/ghosts-in-the-maze/README.md

 1. In the environment, implement shortests paths computed with DP memoization.
 2. Remove lists from Agent 2 and use a Heap to sort with Heapify.
 3. Potentially implement tie breaker for Agent 2 heuristic.
-4. Update Agent 2 so that it only looks at the next step, not 1 step in the future. -- DONE, though not satisfied
+4. Update Agent 2 so that it only looks at the next step, not 1 step in the future. -- DONE, need to analyze further
-5. Add information from Agent 2 currently to support Agent 3.
+5. Add information from Agent 2 currently to support Agent 3. -- DONE
-6. Move move_successes to accomodate for repeated locations in Agent 3.
+6. Move move_successes to accomodate for repeated locations in Agent 3. -- VETOED, ghosts are not based similar locations
 7. Any time that we are using a list, make it a priority Queue.

 ## Agent 4 / Agent 5: